This site presents a reference view of an IDDAS-compatible implementation.

 If no activation occurs, nothing is charged.

-Each activation includes deterministic attribution, verifiable lineage, auditable outcomes, and independent proof of what occurred.
+Each verified activation includes deterministic attribution, append-only lineage, auditable outcomes, and independent verification of what occurred.

 You are paying for real entry.
-IDDAS provides the full truth of what that entry produced.
+The system provides the full, verifiable truth of what that entry produced.

 There are no special cases.